KimKortermand/NoSql_SingleTable_DynamoDB_Golang_Challenge/README.md

-Overview
+Overview<br/>
-  This project implements a microservice in AWS.
+  This project implements a microservice in AWS.<br/>
-  Single table design for DynamoDB using Amazon API Gateway endpoints and Lambda functions in Golang.
+  Single table design for DynamoDB using Amazon API Gateway endpoints and Lambda functions in Golang.<br/>
-  AWS CLI is used to prototype most of the Lambda functions.
+  AWS CLI is used to prototype most of the Lambda functions.<br/>

 Tools
   www.serverless.com